JumpmanFR/MotherInternational/README.md

 * *(For operators)* Support for UPS and IPS patch formats.

 ### New features from this version 3 on the Web
-* Includes 38 translation projects, or 94 translation patches if you count all included patch versions (as of October 31st, 2025).
+* Includes 39 translation projects, or 95 translation patches if you count all included patch versions (as of November 2nd, 2025).
 * Can *unpatch* ROMs and apply multiple patches successively, allowing to translate a game from any language to any other (no need to input the base Japanese ROM specifically).
 * Based on the same principle, can update your ROM if you’re using an older version of the same translation.
 * Supports special additional patches designed to be applied over existing translations (like better sound and such); the program automatically finds a route from your current ROM to the translation and special features you want.